RamenDR/ocm-ramen-samples/README.md

 ## Disable DR for a DR enabled application

-1. Ensure the placement is pointing to the cluster where the workload is currently placed to avoid data loss if OCM moves the application to another cluster.

-   The sample `placement` does not require any change, but if you are using an application created by OpenShift Console, you may need to change the cluster name in the placement.

 1. Delete the drpc resource for the OCM application on the hub:

    ```